duraz0rz/Scorekeeper/README.md

 Scorekeeper
 ===========

 Simple score-keeping app for WP8.

-No fancy MVVM here.
-Just getting acquainted with VS 2012 Express for WP.
+Basically practice with MVVM and TDD.

+Going to include:
+* Score keeping for as many players as you can!
+(Probably will have a limit for practicality sake)
+* Score history
+* Fast resume